Brooklyn Manor station

-Brooklyn Manor was a station on the Long Island Rail Road's Rockaway Beach Branch located on the south side of Jamaica Avenue at 100th Street, straddling the border between Richmond Hill and Woodhaven in Queens, New York City.
+The Brooklyn Manor station was a station on the Long Island Rail Road's Rockaway Beach Branch located on the south side of Jamaica Avenue at 100th Street, straddling the border between Richmond Hill and Woodhaven in Queens, New York City.
 The station name referred to the nearby Brooklyn Manor section of Woodhaven, originally a 603-lot development bounded by Woodhaven Boulevard to the west, 96th/98th Streets to the east, Forest Park to the north, and Jamaica Avenue to the south.
 The station opened in January 1911, and was constructed as a replacement for the Brooklyn Hills station, which was located 3000 feet to the north.
 This station closed along with the rest of the Rockaway Beach Branch in 1962, and was subsequently demolished.

 Station layout

 The elevated station was located on the south side of the overpass over Jamaica Avenue, with two side platforms and shelters on both platforms.
 The platforms at this station, like the others on the line, were constructed from wood.
 While most of the other stations on the line south of here were rebuilt in the 1930s and 1940s with concrete platforms, the platforms at this station were not replaced.
 The BMT Jamaica Line runs over the Rockaway Beach Branch tracks along Jamaica Avenue.
 This section of the Jamaica Line opened in 1917, built after the Long Island Rail Road (LIRR) station.
 Connection was available to the Jamaica Avenue surface trolley, and to the Jamaica Line two blocks east at the 102nd–104th Streets station.